varunmankal/Tivix-Coding-Task/README.md

  Implementation details:
  ------------------------------------------------------------

- Used Django framwork to handle requests and to save the posts.
+ Used Django framework to handle requests and to save the posts.
  Used Bootstrap to style the web pages.
  Used converage tool for measuring code coverage.
  Used Django forms to create a form for new post.